 Some times referred to as sandblasting or shot blasting, the use of an abrasive medium offers the best method of cleaning mill-scaled and rusted surfaces.
 This method involves mechanical cleaning by the continuous impact of abrasive particles at high velocities on to the steel surface.
 This is either in a jet stream of air or water as the most common method.

-Following the preparation of the surface to an acceptable standard of cleanliness and profile, it is important that the steelwork is not allowed to deteriorate.
+Following the preparation of the surface to an acceptable standard of cleanliness and profile, it is important that the steelwork does not deteriorate.
 Re-rusting can occur very quickly (known as gingering) in a damp humid environment.
 Unless the steel is stored in a dry condition coating of the substrate should be carried out as soon as possible.
 Any re-rusting of the surface should be considered as a contaminant and be removed by re-blasting.

 The need to carry out surface preparation of a galvanized surface prior to painting is more important than that required for steel substrates.
 Failure to prepare a galvanized surface correctly will lead to a reduction in life of both the paint and underlying galvanizing.